CMEONE/harker-ms-bell-server/docs/internal/schemas.md

           properties: {
             name: {
               bsonType: 'string',
-              description: 'name of the period (like P1 or P2)' },
+              description: 'name of the period (like Class 1 or Class 2)' },
             start: {
               bsonType: 'date',